Important Legal Disclaimer

 - Warm bedding

-- Test heating system during property check
+- Test heating during property check

-- Check for drafts around windows
+- Check for drafts near windows

 First Week Priorities